 - By eating a wide variety of in-season, organic (if possible) fresh fruit and vegetables of different colours ensures you get the vitamins and minerals your body needs to perform its vital functions.

-- Take the extra time to wash all your produce to ensure they are as clean as possible to reduce contamination as they may have been handled by other people at the store before you bought them home.
+- Take the extra time to wash all your fruit and veg to ensure they are as clean as possible to reduce contamination as they may have been handled by other people at the store before you bought them home.

 3. Maintain good gut health

 - 85 % of your immune system is in your gut.
 Include a good quality probiotic in your diet.
-I love the water-soluble one from Australia brand The Beauty Chef called Glow.
+I love the water-soluble one from the Australian brand The Beauty Chef called Glow.

-- Eat a mix of prebiotic and probiotic foods to maintain balance of good bacteria.
+- Eat a mix of prebiotic and probiotic foods to maintain the balance of good bacteria.

 - Prebiotic: foods rich in soluble fiber that good gut bacteria love.
 These include onions, garlic, leeks, shallots, asparagus, beets, cabbage, beans, lentils, soybeans, whole wheat, oats, and bananas